-STANDARDIZED ASSESSMENTS
+3.4 STANDARDIZED ASSESSMENTS

-The Smarter Balanced Test is the state assessment administered in the spring to students in grades 3 and 4.
+The NH-SAS is the state assessment administered in the spring to students in grades 3 and 4.
 This test measures achievement in reading and math.

-The computerized NWEA MAP test is a research-based assessment given up to three times a year to students in grade 1 and typically once a year to students in grades 2-4.
-The NWEA MAP tests measure growth in reading and math skills from year to year.
-All students may participate in AIMSweb assessments for Reading and Math.
+All students in grades K-2 as well as some older special education students may participate in AIMSweb assessments for Reading and Math.
 These are brief, nationally-normed tests of proficiency on grade level skills.
+All students in grades 3 and 4 may participate in NH-SAS interim and/or modular assessments throughout the course of the year.
 Parents whose students are involved in testing can call the main office regarding access to test results.
 Other formal specialized testing only occurs through referral and with parental permission.